MateuszMielniczuk/arch-linux-snapshots/README.md

 | space_cache | The free space cache greatly improves performance when reading block group free space into memory.
 V2 is newer better version.
 But it is good to make sure to have it is set. |
 | subvol | Subvolume path |

-Create folders for home, snopshots, swap and other subvolumes
+Create folders for home, snapshots, swap and other subvolumes...

 ```sh
 mkdir -p /mnt/{home,var/log,var/tmp,var/cache/pacman/pkg,.snapshots,swap}
 ```

-and mount subvolumes
+...and mount subvolumes

 ```sh
 mount -o noatime,compress=lzo,space_cache=v2,subvol=@home /dev/vda2 /mnt/home;